Hong Kong horse races, fireworks called off amid protest threat | Devdiscourse

 The Jockey Club said it had been "monitoring the situation" closely in Chinese-ruled Hong Kong, which has been rocked my more than three months of sometimes violent protests.
 "It has conducted a thorough risk assessment of the race meeting tonight and concluded that it should be canceled in order to preserve the security and safety of people and horses," the club said in a statement, without specifically mentioning the protests.

 A horse called Hong Kong Bet that had been due to run in the evening program is part-owned by lawmaker Junius Ho, who has taken a firm line on the protesters, calling them "black-shirted thugs".
-Ho was not immediately available for comment.
+Ho said he was "astonished" by the cancellation.

+"A lot of people (deeply regret) such a decision being taken and are worried about the negative impact that (it) may bring to Hong Kong racing and Hong Kong as an international city as well as a leader in the horse-racing world," he said in a statement.
+"I fully endorse those worries."
+Ho has called for Hong Kong "clean-up day" on Saturday, targeting anti-government graffiti in 18 districts.

+"Man up!
+Sign Up!
+Clean Up!" he says on his campaign flier.
 Happy Valley, nestled in the hills of Hong Kong island, is a tightly populated, up-market residential area next to the Causeway Bay shopping district.
 There has been a horse-racing track there since just after British colonial rule began in the mid-1800s.

-Races are held in the evening to avoid the sub-tropical heat of the day.
+A few hundred soccer fans, many wearing the strips of their favorite European teams, gathered in a Causeway Bay Park on Wednesday for a human chain urging people to "fight for Hong Kong".
+Police fired water cannon and volleys of tear gas on Sunday to disperse protesters, many of them masked and wearing black, who threw petrol bombs and set fires in Causeway Bay and the nearby Central district.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)